 By the early 1850s, “Newtown Hall” (as it was then called) was used regularly for performances.
 These ranged from social dances and concerts to theatrical productions and magic lantern shows.
 In 1883, the building was reconstructed, larger than the first, and designed with stage performances in mind.

-In 1906 the first movie was shown, making it the oldest movie theater in the United States.
+In 1906 the first movie was shown, making it the oldest continuously operating movie theater in the United States.
 In 1936, the interior of the building was redone and new equipment was purchased to enhance the movie-going experience.
 With the coming of television and modern movies, Newtown Hall movies were becoming outdated.
 Rescued in 1953 by the Newtown Community Welfare Council, which now serves as the theatre’s trustee, the beloved landmark survives complete with the flavor of a bygone era.